 Add the garlic and the rice and stir to combine.
 Stirring constantly, cooked everything for a minute or so or until all the rice is well coated with butter.

-Add 1 teaspoon of salt and your first cup of beef stock and turn the heat to high.
+Add 1 teaspoon of salt and your first cup of stock and turn the heat to high.
 Stir it into the rice.
 When it starts boiling strongly, turn the heat down to medium and stir often, at least every minute or so, until the rice absorbs the stock.
-Repeat with a second cup of stock.
+Add a second cup of stock.

 When the second cup is absorbed, add the nettles and the third cup of stock.
 Stir well to combine.
 Keep stirring constantly now to develop the creaminess in the risotto, and to distribute the nettles evenly.
 Let the stock absorb.